 Thanks to genetics, your hair might start to turn grey earlier than everybody else’s.
 If people in your family grow grey hair in their 30s, you’re also likely to have grey hair in your 30s.

-When your hair starts to grey due to genetics, health issues, stress, and tobacco smoking, it eventually turns white.
+After your hair starts to turn grey due to genetics, health issues, stress, and tobacco smoking, it eventually turns white.

 Age of Occurrence